mahimahithefish/Disaster-Tweets-Classification/README.md

 ### Text Data Extraction
 We first converted the tweets in the training csv data into TF-IDF matrices.
 TF-IDF stands for term frequency-inverse document frequency and it is a measure that can quantify the importance of string representations in a document.
 This was done by using the sklearn library.

+## Data Visualization
+This is pie chart shows the percentage of disaster tweets vs. the non-disaster tweets in the given data set.
+The percentages are calculated based on the target values in the train.csv file.

+This bar graph shows the most common words that appear in disaster tweets and non-disaster tweets respectively.

 ## Data Modeling

 ### Logistic Regression